Qazeer/OffensivePythonPipeline/README.md

 linux_smbmap:             Compiles Linux binary for ShawnDEvans' smbmap.
 linux_zerologon:          Compiles Linux binaries for dirkjanm's CVE-2020-1472.

+test:                     Executes all the Windows / Linux binaries
+                            (for a manual review of errors use make test 1>/dev/null).
 clean:                    Clean build artefacts by deleting the build folder.
 ```